Clever Single Sign-On - Overview

 • Access Token

-• Do not confuse a user-level access token with the district-level token.
-The user-level token only authorizes access to that specific user’s data while a district token grants access to data across the district.
-To learn more about the district token, see District-App Tokens.
+• Do not confuse a user-level access token with a district-level token.
+A user-level token authorizes access only to that specific user’s data, while a district token grants access to data across a district.
+To learn more, see District-app tokens.

 • Authorization Code Grant Type